 “Medical ethics and what it means to be human,” Irish Bible School Journal (1996) pp. 12-19.

-“Abortion: biblical considerations,” Ashland Theological Journal 28 (1996): 60-73.
+“Abortion: Biblical considerations,” Ashland Theological Journal 28 (1996): 60-73.

 “The Bible and Abortion: What of the ‘Image of God’?” in Bioethics and the Future of Medicine: A Christian Appraisal.
 Edited by John F. Kilner, Nigel M. de S. Cameron, and David L. Schiedermayer, 199-211.
 Carlisle, UK: Paternoster Press, 1995.